-From Monday 3 Nov to Sunday 8 March, you can join one of our team on a special guided tour behind the garden gate.
-Come and learn the history of the place, have a trip to the top of the tower (weather permitting), wonder at the panoramic views and check out the two exhibitions.
-It's even your chance to quiz the guides on all those Sissinghurst Castle questions you've never had time to ask.
+This winter join one of our team on a special guided tour behind the garden gate.
+Come and learn the history of the place, have a trip to the top of the tower (weather permitting) and wonder at the panoramic views.
+You can also quiz the guides on all those Sissinghurst Castle questions you've never had time to ask.

 If you want to enjoy a good view with food grown and reared only a few feet away, then visit us in December for a festive lunch.
 Two or three courses with coffee and mince pies are available or you can enjoy individual courses if you don't have much time.

 Give us a call to book in advance on